MetaOthello: A Controlled Study of Multiple World Models in Transformers: Abstract

 \section{Abstract}

 Foundation models must handle multiple generative processes, yet mechanistic interpretability largely studies capabilities in isolation; it remains unclear how a single transformer organizes multiple, potentially conflicting ``world models''.
-Previous experiments on Othello playing neural-networks test world-model learning but focus on a single game with a single set of rules.
-We introduce \textit{MetaOthello}, a controlled suite of Othello variants with shared syntax but different rules or tokenizations, and train small GPTs on mixed-variant data to study how multiple world models are organized in a shared representation space.
-We find that transformers trained on mixed-game data do not partition their capacity into isolated sub-models; instead, they converge on a mostly shared board-state representation that transfers causally across variants.
-Linear probes trained on one variant can intervene on another's internal state with effectiveness approaching that of matched probes.
-For isomorphic games with token remapping, representations are equivalent up to a single orthogonal rotation that generalizes across layers.
-When rules partially overlap, early layers maintain game-agnostic representations while a middle layer identifies game identity, and later layers specialize. \textit{MetaOthello} offers a path toward understanding not just whether transformers learn world models, but how they organize many at once.
+Previous experiments on Othello-playing neural networks test world-model learning, but focus on a single game with a single set of rules.
+We introduce \textit{MetaOthello}, a controlled suite of Othello-like games with shared syntax but different rules or tokenizations, and train small GPTs on mixed-variant data.
+We show that transformers trained on multiple Othello variants learn \textbf{shared world-state representations}: linear probes trained on one game intervene on another's board state nearly as well as matched probes.
+When the games conflict, the model resolves the resulting \textit{ambiguity} through a localized mechanism we identify and steer.
+For isomorphic games with token remapping, representations are equivalent up to a single orthogonal rotation that generalizes across layers, showing the shared structure is abstract rather than tied to surface form.
+Together, these results show that transformers reconcile conflicting world models by sharing structure and localizing conflict. \textit{MetaOthello} thus offers a path toward understanding how transformers organize many world models at once.